 1. Ditch Heavy Gear

 First things first: get rid of the obnoxiously overweight stuff in your pack.
 I’m talking about cots for sleeping, cans of beans, steel pots and pans, full-size tubes of toothpaste, Bluetooth speakers, the novel you’re reading, camp chairs, anything that’s large and heavy and not 100% essential.
 Leave that crap at home.
+(Check out our test of a super duper ultralight backpacking kit here and 5 tips for packing ultralight here!)

 2. Swap Your Gear

 When it comes to more essential gear, replace heavy items like backpacks, sleeping bags and tents with ultralight versions when your old gear needs replaced.
-Ultralight backpacks like the Osprey Levity and Gossamer Gear Gorilla can weigh pounds less than their conventional counterparts and tents like our beloved Big Agnes Tiger Wall and Gossamer Gear The One are much lighter than your typical camping tent.
+Ultralight backpacks like the Osprey Eja and Gossamer Gear Gorilla can weigh pounds less than their conventional counterparts and tents like our beloved Big Agnes Tiger Wall and Gossamer Gear The One are much lighter than your typical camping tent.

 As for sleep systems, consider swapping a bulky sleeping bag for a lightweight quilt like the Enlightened Equipment Revelation APEX, using a sustainable closed-cell foam sleeping pad instead of an inflatable one, and a fly- or tarp-only shelter like the Sea To Summit Escapist (instead of a whole tent body with walls and zippers) if you really want to cut weight.